 The police may pat you down or frisk you to see if you are carrying any weapons.
 They may also search the area immediately around you to look for weapons or evidence.
 The police may then take you to the jail or police station for the booking process.

-The police are to inform you of your Miranda rights when you have been arrested and are being interrogated.
+The police in Colorado are to inform you of your Miranda rights when you have been arrested and are being interrogated.
 Many people are under the misconception that if the police do not read them their rights they can automatically win their case.
 The Miranda warnings only apply to custodial interrogation.

 If the police fail to read your Miranda warnings and question you during custodial interrogation, your attorney may be able to file a motion to suppress any statements you made during the unlawful interrogation.
 Similarly, questioning you after you say you want to talk to your attorney may also be excluded from evidence.